 corresponding to Alice obtaining 00, 01, 11, or 10.
 The states occur with probabilities $(|a|^2+|c|^2+|e|^2)/2$, $(|a|^2+|d|^2+|f|^2)/2$, $(|b|^2+|d|^2+|e|^2)/2$, and $(|b|^2+|c|^2+|f|^2)/2$ for $\ket{\theta_{00}}$, $\ket{\theta_{01}}$, $\ket{\theta_{11}}$, and $\ket{\theta_{10}}$, respectively.

 In general, it holds that the less equiprobable the states one needs to distinguish between are, the better, since, when one state occurs more often than the others, one can be more certain to guess correctly.
-Here, the issue for Bob is that if he makes the probabilities of the states in \eqref{Reversed States Alice cheat Bob test} more unequal, their pairwise overlaps become rather small, i.e. the states are closer together, which makes distinguishing between them harder.
+Here, the issue for Bob is that if he makes the probabilities of the states in Eq. \eqref{Reversed States Alice cheat Bob test} more unequal, some pairwise overlaps become larger, i.e. the states are closer together, which makes distinguishing between them harder.
 Thus, we expect (and will be able to prove) that it is best for Bob to choose the constants such that the states are all equiprobable with a probability of $1/4$, for example, $a=b=c=d=e=f=1/\sqrt{6}$.
-Substituting these values into \eqref{Reversed States Alice cheat Bob test}, the states' pairwise overlaps match the pairwise overlaps of the states in \eqref{Honest Alices States}.
-Thus, $\ket{\theta_{00}}$, $\ket{\theta_{01}}$, $\ket{\theta_{11}}$, and $\ket{\theta_{10}}$ are equivalent to the states in \eqref{Honest Alices States}, and Bob's measurement is equivalent to distinguishing between the pure states
+Substituting these values into Eq. \eqref{Reversed States Alice cheat Bob test}, the states' pairwise overlaps match the pairwise overlaps of the states in Eq. \eqref{Honest Alices States}.
+Thus, $\ket{\theta_{00}}$, $\ket{\theta_{01}}$, $\ket{\theta_{11}}$, and $\ket{\theta_{10}}$ are equivalent to the states in Eq. \eqref{Honest Alices States} and Bob's measurement is equivalent to distinguishing between the pure states

 corresponding to Alice obtaining 00, 01, 11, or 10, and where each state occurs with a probability of $1/4$.

 Bob's best measurement is once again a minimum-error measurement.
 The square-root measurement is optimal, as the states are equiprobable and symmetric.
 The measurement operators are $\Pi'_{00} = \frac{3}{4} \ket{\phi_{00}}\! \bra{\phi_{00}}$, $\Pi'_{01} = \frac{3}{4} \ket{\phi_{01}}\! \bra{\phi_{01}}$, $\Pi'_{11} = \frac{3}{4} \ket{\phi_{11}}\! \bra{\phi_{11}}$, and $\Pi'_{10} = \frac{3}{4} \ket{\phi_{10}}\! \bra{\phi_{10}}$.
 With this measurement, Bob's cheating probability $B^\text{r}_{OT}$, when Alice is testing the states he has sent to her, is